Repairing Reward Functions with Feedback to Mitigate Reward Hacking: Conclusion

 \section{Conclusion}

 We introduce Preference-Based Reward Repair (PBRR), a framework to repair a human-specified proxy reward function by learning a transition-level correction from preferences.
 Across a diverse set of benchmarks, spanning autonomous vehicle traffic control, pandemic lockdown regulation design, and insulin regulation for diabetes patients, PBRR achieves higher performance with greater stability and fewer preferences than methods that either learn a reward function from scratch or modify the proxy reward function using alternative strategies.
 Our ablations show that both components of PBRR are necessary: the exploration strategy that leverages a supplied reference policy to identify transitions over which the proxy reward function is incorrect, and the preference-learning objective that encourages only correcting the proxy reward function on transitions where it incorrectly assigns high reward.
 Our theoretical analysis further shows that a variant of PBRR attains a sub-linear regret bound comparable with prior work.
-Additional techniques for improving RLHF data efficiency---such as data augmentation \citep{park2022surf} and intrinsic exploration rewards \citep{liang2022reward}---remain untested in our domains and are orthogonal to our contributions.
-Future work could explore combining these methods with PBRR to see if further gains in data efficiency are possible.
 Overall, our results suggest that repairing a human-specified proxy reward function with PBRR, rather than learning a reward function from scratch, is a data-efficient path to alignment in complex, sequential decision making tasks.

 \textbf{Acknowledgements} We thank Jonathan Lee, Brad Knox, Junmiao Hu, Ryan Louie, and Matthew Jörke, who each gave insightful feedback on earlier drafts of this work.
 We also particularly appreciate Jonathan Lee's feedback on our theoretical analysis.
 Figure \ref{fig:pbrr_overview} uses icons provided by Brad Knox.